-We constructed a simulated dataset for quantitative evaluation based on the STL models used to fabricate the microstructures in our TPL experiments.
-To simulate the multi-view SEM imaging setup, virtual cameras were placed in Blender v4.1 at the same tilt and rotation angles as in our real experiments.
-We then applied modifiers to the STL models in Blender, introducing surface blur and noise.
-From these degraded meshes, we extracted depth maps for each virtual viewpoint to serve as initialization for NFH-SEM.
-All corresponding depth confidence values were uniformly set to 0.2.
-The primary goal of the simulation was to closely approximate the appearance of real-world 4Q-BSE images, we simulate each component of the BSE formation process separately.
-Shadow-free BSE intensities using our forward model $\mathcal{F}(\bar{n}; \bar\Phi)$, where $\bar{n}$ denotes the surface normal maps derived from the original STL models, and $\bar\Phi$ represents BSE forward model parameters obtained from NFH-SEM reconstructions of real TPL samples.
-A critical component of the BSE image is the soft shadowing effect arising from the self-occlusion of the sample geometry.
-Since BSE shadow formation resembles a rendering scenario in which quadrants act as area light sources, and the electron beam serves as the viewing direction, we simulated these shadows in Blender by placing four quadrant-shaped area lights in fixed poses relative to the camera.
-Shadow intensity maps $\bar\psi$ were rendered using the Blender Cycles render engine.
-Moreover, to replicate the noise level of real BSE images, we estimated the pixel-wise standard deviation ($\sigma = 0.9142$ in our case) from a flat region of the TPL microstructure.
-This value was used to generate additive Gaussian noise $\mathcal{N}(0, \sigma^{2})$.
+We construct a simulated dataset for quantitative evaluation based on the CAD models used for TPL fabrication.
+To simulate the multi-view SEM imaging setup, cameras are placed in Blender v4.1 at the same tilt and rotation angles as in our real experiments.
+Surface blur and noise are applied to the CAD models using Blender modifiers to generate coarse geometric initializations.
+To approximate the appearance of real 4Q-BSE images, we simulate each component of the BSE formation process separately.
+Shadow-free BSE intensities are computed using our forward model $\mathcal{F}(\bar{n};\bar{\Phi})$, where $\bar{n}$ denotes the surface normals of the CAD geometry and $\bar{\Phi}$ is the set of BSE parameters estimated from NFH-SEM reconstructions of real TPL samples.
+A key element of BSE imaging is the soft shadowing caused by self-occlusion.
+Since BSE shadow formation resembles a rendering configuration in which the four detector quadrants behave as area light sources and the electron beam serves as the view direction, we model shadows in Blender by placing quadrant-shaped area lights in fixed poses relative to the camera.
+The resulting shadow intensity maps $\bar{\psi}$ are rendered using the Blender Cycles engine.
+To match the noise characteristics of real BSE images, we estimate the pixel-wise standard deviation ($\sigma = 0.9142$ in our case) from a flat region of a TPL microstructure and use it to synthesize additive Gaussian noise $\mathcal{N}(0,\sigma^{2})$.
 The final simulated BSE images are given by:

-Finally, by combining the shadow-free intensity maps, the rendered shadow maps, and the synthesized noise, we obtained the simulated 4Q-BSE images $b'$ with high consistency with real-world 4Q-BSE images.
+Finally, by combining the shadow-free intensity maps, the rendered soft shadow maps, and the synthesized noise, we obtain simulated 4Q-BSE images $b'$ with high consistency with real-world images (\cref{fig: More_Sim}).